 Depression is also frequently associated with physical health problems.
 If this could be the case for you, it is important to see your GP who can take a holistic view of your healthcare.
 Often, getting on top of pain, sleep difficulties or inactivity can directly improve your mood without the need for specific mental health input.

 There are other mental health problems that can be associated with the above symptoms.
 Bipolar disorder is characterized by bouts of low mood, followed by periods of elation.
 Schizoaffective disorder is characterized by low mood accompanied by symptoms of psychosis, such as hearing voices, seeing things that others’ cannot see, and/or having ideas that are not shared by your social groups.
 If you think that your symptoms might be indicative of either of these conditions, it is important to seek professional help to ensure that you get the most effective care, as these are unlikely to go away by themselves.

-Depression, like many mental health conditions, follows ‘the rule of thirds’: One third of sufferers will make a full recovery, one third will partially respond to treatment, and one third will not benefit from treatment at all.
+Depression, like many mental health conditions, follows ‘the rule of thirds: One-third of sufferers will fully recover, one-third will partially respond to treatment, and one-third will not benefit from treatment at all.
 Your age, the duration of your symptoms, having a family history of depression, and co-occurring mental or physical health difficulties might all affect your prognosis.

 Some researchers believe that there is evidence for a ‘scarring’ effect, where the likelihood of suffering from a relapse in depression increases with the number of episodes you have already had.
 There is also an increased risk of suicide associated with severe depression.
 This is why it is advisable to seek treatment as soon as possible if you think you might have depression.